Iłowa: History

 According to an annex to the 1635 Peace of Prague, Iłowa together with Upper Lusatia passed from the Lands of the Bohemian Crown to the Wettin elector John George I of Saxony.
 Under the rule of his successor Elector John George II, a Protestant church was built and the settlement received town privileges in 1679.
 From 1682 it was incorporated as a southern exclave into the Lower Lusatian lordship of Żary held by the Promnitz noble family.
 Between 1697 and 1815 it was also under rule of Polish monarchs in personal union.

 After the Congress of Vienna the town was annexed by Prussia in 1815, and became part of the province of Silesia.

-During World War II a Nazi subcamp of Gross-Rosen was located here from 1944 to 1945.
-After Nazi Germany's defeat in the war the German population was evicted and the abandoned town once again became part of Poland.
+During World War II, the Germans operated the Dulag A and Dulag B transit camps for Polish prisoners of war in the town in 1939–1940, and a subcamp of the Gross-Rosen concentration camp, whose prisoners were mostly Poles, but also Russians, Czechs, Italians, French, Greeks, Yugoslavs, Dutch and Germans, in 1944–1945.
+On 12 February 1945, most prisoners were sent on a death march to the Bergen-Belsen concentration camp, whereas those sick or unable to march were left in the subcamp, where they were eventually liberated by 20 February.
+After Nazi Germany's defeat in the war, the abandoned town once again became part of Poland.
 Iłowa's first post-war Polish wójt was Stefan Urbański, a former forced labourer returning from Germany.